With modern roads and short distances, driving in Qatar is necessary, efficient, and sometimes even fun. Here is everything you need to know.

-The most basic rule of thumb when driving in Qatar is to have a valid licence.
+The most basic rule of thumb when driving in Qatar is to have a valid license.
 If you are caught without one, you will probably receive a fine, or possibly a jail term.
-If you are in an accident without a licence, any insurance will be void; you may be left with a huge bill, and legal charges.
+If you are in an accident without a license, any insurance will be void; you may be left with a huge bill and legal charges.

 General road rules in Qatar

 Although some drivers appear to flout them, there are road rules in Qatar.
-Assume that they will be enforced, either by traffic police, or by the ever-widening network of speed cameras across the country.
-Failure to abide by rules could mean a fine, points on your licence, or even a driving ban.
+Assume that they will be enforced, either by traffic police or by the ever-widening network of speed cameras across the country.
+Failure to abide by rules could mean a fine, points on your license or even a driving ban.

 Seat belts are mandatory for all passengers.
 It is a legal requirement for a child under 12 to sit in the back of the car.
 When overtaking, the vehicle in front must be passed on the left.
 When entering a roundabout, you must give way to vehicles already on the roundabout.

-Keep the driving licence, registration documents (istimara) and insurance details in the car, as traffic police may ask for them if you’re stopped (or have an accident).
+Keep the driving license, registration documents (istimara) and insurance details in the car, as traffic police may ask for them if you’re stopped (or have an accident).

-Qatari driving licences run on a points system.
-The licence is suspended for three months once the driver amasses 14 points in a 12-month period.
-Repeat offenders will see their licence suspended for longer, or the licence may be cancelled permanently.
+Qatari driving licenses run on a points system.
+The license is suspended for three months once the driver amasses 14 points in a 12-month period.
+Repeat offenders will see their license suspended for longer, or the license may be canceled permanently.

 Violations can be viewed, and paid for, on Hukoomi.

-- Exceeding the speed limit: QR500 fine and four points on the licence.
+- Exceeding the speed limit: QR500 fine and four points on the license.
 Additional QR100 for every 10km/h over the speed limit;

 - Driving under the influence: Expect a jail term of at least one month, plus a fine of between QR10,000 and QR50,000.
 Deportation at the end of the jail term is likely;